RedMadRobot/input-mask-ios/README.md

 <img src="https://raw.githubusercontent.com/RedMadRobot/input-mask-ios/assets/Assets/phone_input.gif" alt="Input Mask" width="640" />

+### Important: Migration Guide: v.5

+We've added a new concept of cursor gravity to our library internals.
+A simple flag had allowed us to get rid of some logic flaws and to finalise the right-to-left functionality at the cost of backward compatibility loss.

+Make sure to take a look at our [CHANGELOG](https://github.com/RedMadRobot/input-mask-ios/blob/master/CHANGELOG.md) in order to get familiar with the breaking changes.

 ## Description

 `Input Mask` is an [Android](https://github.com/RedMadRobot/input-mask-android) & [iOS](https://github.com/RedMadRobot/input-mask-ios) native library allowing to format user input on the fly.